+N110: Reference point between two NWDAFs, (in roaming case between V-RE-NWDAF in the visited network and the H-RE-NWDAF in the home network).

 The reference points to support SMS over NAS are listed in clause 4.4.2.2.

 The reference points to support Location Services are listed in TS 23.273 [87].